Check availability for arbitration, mediation or other work : Check availability

 During long-service leave in 2016, he spent six weeks in Timor-Leste building relationships with Timorese Judges, NGO’s in the justice sector, lawyers and community groups in that country.

-Colin is a member of the Bar Association of Queensland, the Family Law Practitioners' Association of Queensland, and the Family Law Section of the Law Council of Australia.
-He is the Queensland Director on the Board of the Australian Institute of Family Law Arbitrators and Mediators (AIFLAM) and he is on the Council of the Queensland Chapter of the Australian Institute of International Affairs.
+Colin is a member of the Bar Association of Queensland, the Victorian Bar, the Family Law Practitioners’ Association of Queensland, the Family Law Section of the Law Council of Australia and the Australian Institute of Family Law Arbitrators and Mediators.
+He is also a member of the Queensland Chapter of the Australian Institute of International Affairs.

-Colin is a regulation 67B Family Law arbitrator accredited through AIFLAM.
-He is also an NMAS national mediator accredited through AIFLAM.
-He has conducted countless mediations assisting separated couples to resolve their property disputes both before his appointment to the Family Court and since his retirement from the bench.
+Colin is a Regulation 21 family law arbitrator and is also an AMDRAS accredited mediator.
+He has conducted hundreds of mediations assisting separated couples to resolve their disputes both before his appointment to the Family Court and since his resignation from the Court in early 2021.
+He has conducted numerous arbitrations since leaving the Court, as well.

-Colin has presented many papers at conferences all over Australia and overseas.
+Colin has presented many papers at conferences all over Australia and internationally.

 Just check the Calendar below and then contact Colin Forrest's Executive Assistant, Ms Ly Bui, to make a booking.